ZJHuabc/gnss-in-cryosphere/_pages/sites.md

 <br/>
 If you use this dataset, please use the citation:
-*Zhang, Jiahua, & Liu, Lin.
-(2020).
-Reflector heights in the Arctic permafrost areas measured by GNSS interferometric reflectometry (Version 0.1.0) [Data set].
-Zenodo. http://doi.org/10.5281/zenodo.4319372*
+*Zhang, J., & Liu, L. (2021).
+Mining noise data for monitoring Arctic permafrost by using GNSS interferometric reflectometry.
+Polar Science, 100649. https://doi.org/10.1016/j.polar.2021.100649*